Skip to main content

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Walks (wheels) him or herself independently but doing so results in a significant, negative health outcome and another person should be present to help with the task of Mobility in Home ALL of the time.
+• Walks (wheels) independently but doing so results in a significant, negative health outcome and another person should be present to help with the task of Mobility in Home ALL the time.

-• Uses an improvised or homemade item and without it, he or she would need assistance from another person to complete the task of Mobility in Home all of the time.
-Do not check the use of any adaptive equipment if an improvised or homemade item is being used since this is not considered adaptive equipment.
+• Uses an improvised or homemade item and without it, they would need assistance from another person to complete the task of Mobility in Home ALL the time.

-• Requires standby* or hands-on assistance with mobility ALL of the time.
+• Requires standby or hands-on assistance with mobility ALL the time.

 5.10 Toileting